 - Deputy Director, Grants & Allocations, Santa Clara Valley Transportation Authority

-- Senior Policy Analyst

 - Assistant Controller

-- Measure B Program Manager
+- 2016 Measure B Program Manager

-- Deputy Director of Finance, Budget and Program Management at VTA
+- Accountant

-- MBCOC Committee Members (six)
+- MBCOC Committee Members (5)

 MEASURE B

 COUNTY COUNSEL'S IMPARTIAL ANALYSIS OF MEASURE B

 California law permits the Santa Clara Valley Transportation Authority (VTA) to impose a retail transactions and use tax (commonly called a "sales tax") in the territory of the VTA, which includes both the unincorporated territory and all the cities within Santa Clara County.
 Such a tax must first be approved by two-thirds of the voters voting in an election.